machine learning +

 Exercise 1: Build and Test a Scoring Subgraph

 Build a subgraph that takes a text field and returns a score — the word count divided by 10, capped at 1.0.
-Test it with at least two different inputs.
+Test it with at least two inputs.

 # Starter code — fill in the TODOs